Pemba scops owl: Behaviour

 The biology of the Pemba scops owl is little known.
 It is nocturnal and roosts among foliage or in dense undergrowth during the day.
 It starts calling soon after sunset and then hunts.
 Its diet is mainly insects which may be caught in flight, gleaned from leaves or caught on the ground after a short glide from a perch.
 The breeding behaviour is almost unknown, although it possibly breeds from August to October and nests in natural holes in trees.

 Conservation status

 The Pemba scops owl is listed as a Vulnerable by the IUCN because it is restricted to Pemba, the population continues to decline and there is a loss of habitat as local farmers clear plantations to make way for open agricultural fields.
 It is now largely confined to the two small remaining native forests: Ngezi, which is 14 km2 in area, and Msitu Mkuu, at only 3 km2.
-The population is estimated to be between 1,500 and 4,500 breeding pairs, although it is in rapid decline.
+As of 2025, the population is estimated to be between 2,500 and 3,000 mature individuals, and is believed to be in rapid decline.